Amalia García: Early life

 García was born into a political family.
 When she was five, her father Francisco Garcia Estrada was elected governor of their home state of Zacatecas, representing the Institutional Revolutionary Party (PRI).
 He held office from 1956 to 1962.
 Rather than following in his footsteps, García instead enrolled in the outlawed Mexican Communist Party (PCM) after witnessing the student revolts of 1968 and the Tlatelolco massacre.

-Political Career
+Political career

 García's political stance became more moderate over time, and she played a key role in turning the PCM into a "neo-Communist" party.
 She followed the PCM into the Unified Socialist Party of Mexico (PSUM) in 1981.
-After briefly being a member of the Socialist Mexican Party, she became a founding member of the Party of the Democratic Revolution (PRD) when it was created in 1989.
+After briefly being a member of the Mexican Socialist Party, she became a founding member of the Party of the Democratic Revolution (PRD) when it was created in 1989.

 From 1999 to 2002, she served as president of the PRD.
 In 1996, she ran (unsuccessfully) for party president; she ran again, and won, in 2000.

 On June 24, 2018, she renounced to PRD, after 29 years of advocacy, arguing "the great debate of ideas that constituted one of its strengths, has been totally replaced by agreements for the distribution of quotas".